MicrochipTech/PIC32MZW1_WebSocket_HTTP_Website/readme.md

 7. Open browser on the computer and enter the URL http://192.168.1.1

-8. Click **WebSocket Test** in the left panal, temperuatre and light intensity will be shown on a chart and keep updated in real time.
+8. Click **WebSocket Test** in the left panel, temperature and light intensity will be shown on a chart and keep updated in real time.

 <p align="center">
 <img src="images/websocket_chat_display.png" width=1000>